Mathematics

 Why This Mathematical Structure Matters

 The purpose of the mathematics page is not just to show equations.
 It is to make clear that the simulator follows a scientifically interpretable chain.
-When a voltage waveform changes, the reason should be traceable: perhaps the field solver changed, perhaps the coil normal changed, perhaps the rotor speed changed, or perhaps the flux gradient with respect to angle became steeper.
+When a voltage waveform changes, the reason should be traceable: perhaps the field solver changed, perhaps the coil normal changed, perhaps the rotor speed changed, perhaps the load resistance changed, or perhaps the flux gradient with respect to angle became steeper.

 That traceability is what turns a visual simulator into a useful engineering instrument.